sirAndros/KeePassWinHello/ReadMe.md

 * Storage location: Choose where to hold encrypted master passwords - in the KeePass process memory (by default) or in the Windows Credential Manager.
 * Revoke all: Allows you to delete all stored keys.

+All changes will be applied only after `OK` button press.
+You can cancel the modifications using `Cancel` button instead.

 Notes
 -----